open-craft/legacy-appsembler-api/docs/manual-test-plan.md

 }
 ```

+In the web UI, verify the user is still not enrolled in the demo course.

 ### Test the accounts analytics endpoint

 This shows information about user accounts, and can filter by date joined.